kr-colab/disperseNN2/docs/source/vignette.rst

 ==========================

 This vignette shows a complete pipeline for a small application of ``disperseNN2``.
 Some details referenced in the below vignette, e.g., descriptions of command line flags, are explained under :doc:`usage`.
-We recommend using a cluster node with 10s of CPUs and a GPU for the below analysis.
+We recommend using a machine with 10s of CPUs and a GPU for the below analysis.